OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-01.md

 ## 1 Corinthians 1:1

-Paul, called as an apostle of Jesus Christ by the will of God, and Sosthenes our brother,
+Paul, appointed as an apostle of Jesus Christ by God's will, and Sosthenes our brother,

 ## 1 Corinthians 1:2